katwre/Solubility-api/README.md

 # Project Overview

 In this project, I make a use of a publicly available [dataset](https://doi.org/10.5281/zenodo.3686212) published by [Boobier et al Nature Communications 2020](https://www.nature.com/articles/s41467-020-19594-z) of organic molecules in different solvents (water, ethanol, benzene, acetone), along with the physicochemical descriptors described in the introduction.
-I turn `LogS` into classes:
-    - soluble = `LogS >= -2`
-    - insoluble = `LogS < -2`
-How soluble is this? (numeric LogS)

 I train models:

-    - logistic regression (linear baseline)
+    - Partial least squares (linear baseline)
-    - XGBoost (tree model)
-    - MLPClassifier (tiny neural net) to predict whether a molecule will dissolve in water.
+    - Random forest, XGBoost (tree model) to predict whether a molecule will dissolve in water.

 # 🛠️ Tech Stack